xerolinux/XeroHub/content/posts/recover-deleted-files/index.md

 ---
 ### Introduction

 I have recently decided to make the switch to Linux as my main daily OS, leaving Windows behind just for occasional gaming.
-But since am new to Linux, everything requires me to do research.
+But since I am new to Linux, everything requires me to do research.
 New things to learn I guess.

-### What Happened ?
+### What Happened?

 Today something lame happened to me, I deleted my entire TV Shows folder while trying to move them LoL … DERP … Which prompted me to look for a way to recover them.
 Now on Windows it’s super easy I have a tool that does that 2 clicks.
 On Linux I had to do some research, a lot of it.